-This weekend embrace the summer sun and join us for outdoor adventures in Dublin, Ohio.
-With more than 60 parks, breathtaking waterfalls, historic bridges and Glacier Ridge Metro Park, Dublin is yours to explore.
+Looking to fill a long weekend with far from ordinary adventures?
+Embrace the spring sunshine and join us for outdoor adventures in Dublin, Ohio.
+With more than 60 parks, breathtaking waterfalls, historic bridges and Glacier Ridge Metro Park, Dublin provides a much-needed change of scenery that's still close to home.
 Here are some of our favorite places to get outside, shared by the people who visit them every day!

 Trip Advisor Review: “This is a great place for a date night or meeting up with some gal pals!
 I love the amount of outdoor space they have, along with indoor.
 It seems like the place just keeps going!
 I would recommend sitting on the side of their outdoor space, as the one right off the back gets a bit distracting with the traffic intersection right there.
 The food is really good and highly recommend their hanger steak.
 They have a great wine selection as well.“ - Cbutown from Dublin, Ohio

-Join us at The Dublin Market, located in Bridge Park on Longshore Street.
-This outdoor market runs every Saturday in the spring and summer, from 9 - 12 noon, rain or shine.
+Join us at The Dublin Market, located in Bridge Park.
+This outdoor market runs every Saturday in the spring and summer, from 9 - 12 noon (beginning May 1), rain or shine.
 Here you’ll find local vendors selling fresh baked goods, local produce, flowers and unique boutique items from artists and craftsmen.
 Grab a coffee and a sweet or savory treat for breakfast and enjoy live entertainment at our community market.

 Trip Advisor Review: MayurHiremath from Dublin, Ohio shares: “We always love to be in nature, and this place is so near that we could even go on weekdays after office.
 It has around a mile of walking trails in the woods which gives the feeling as if you are in nature in the middle of a growing city.
 The trails are easy and anyone can go.
 It has few picnic tables for a family outing, or bring a hammock to sleep while swinging in nature.
 However, please do not hang it across the water let others enjoy the view as well.
 It has sufficient parking for a weekday visit.”

-For dinner tonight, book a table at Tucci’s, which is always recommended by travelers because of their delicious food, beautiful ambiance and top-notch service.
+For dinner, book a table at Tucci’s, which is always recommended by travelers because of their delicious food, beautiful ambiance and top-notch service.
 Our locals love their charming patio, complete with live music seven nights a week.
-Happy hour is from 3-6pm, so if you can, get there early to enjoy specials on select appetizers, cocktails, wines by the glass and draft beers.
+Happy hour is from 3-6 pm, so if you can, get there early to enjoy specials on select appetizers, cocktails, wines by the glass and draft beers.

 *Tip: Due to its popularity, we highly recommend making a dinner reservation in advance.